 Following about 1.2 kilometers (¾ of a mile) of amazing trail and extraordinary views into the canyon, the trail makes a gracious drop to the river's edge involving minor creek crossings where it is easy to hop over boulders and keep feet dry.

 The formidable Cascade River is a pleasant place to enjoy the sun at the shoreline.
 It is relaxing to close the eyes and absorb the sound of water rushing over rock, punctuated by the sound of birds and gentle breeze through the shiny green leaves unique to spring.

-Scuba Diving in Lake Minnewanka.
-Check it out.
-There is an old town beneath.
+Check out Scuba Diving in Lake Minnewanka.
+There is an old town under the surface.